 It may also be helpful to make sure that any online CVs or personal profiles on social media represent you correctly as a contractor, with your own business rather than as an individual, which means:

 It’s good practice to be involved in your client’s status determination process, but there is no statutory right for a contractor to be consulted.
+HMRC has stated that end clients must take reasonable care over the status assessment and that blanket decisions should not be made.

 Your client must establish a formal process to consider any disagreements.
 The client will receive your appeal and decide whether to uphold it or not.
 The whole process is ‘client-led’.
 Disputes must be responded to in writing by your client within 45 days of receiving notice that you disagree with an assessment.